Busting the Myth - Job References [Article]

 The rules of the code are easy and well understood.
-If someone asks for a reference and you agree, you give a great reference.
+If someone asks for a reference and you agree, it is expected you give a great reference.

-Generally, we say whatever we feel help that person land the job.
+Generally speaking, we are going to say whatever we feel is going to help that person land the job.

 There is nothing wrong with this, yet, in reality, it doesn’t serve you or your organization well.